 A body lacking internal hip rotation is like a car with no back wheels.
 Sure, it might keep going, and even steer, but it’s gonna do some damage along the way.
 In the human body, that missing ROM (range of motion) is often a significant contributor to back, hip, and knee pain.
-Unfortunately, promoting this important movement in our bodies has often gone out the window in favor of external rotation exercise (think pigeon pose or butterfly stretches), and I’d like to suggest something that could change your life, or at minimum, your functionality, as it has many of my patients in my Sports Chiropractic practice: Achieve healthy internal hip rotation.
+Unfortunately, promoting this important movement in our bodies has often gone out the window in favor of external rotation exercises (think pigeon pose or butterfly stretches), and I’d like to suggest something that could change your personal training clients’ life, or at minimum, your functionality, as it has many of my patients in my Sports Chiropractic practice: Achieve healthy internal hip rotation.

 Do it for yourself, do it for your clients.
 Here I’ll discuss the background, problems, and, in the next blog, solutions to this seemingly simple subject.